Mohammadreza-Tatlari/Document-Collection/Devlab/kolla-ansible-all-in-one.md

 1. create a subnet and attach it to your external network
 - `openstack subnet create --no-dhcp --subnet-range 192.168.4.0/24 --network <network-name(public)> --allocation-pool 'start=192.168.4.11, end=192.168.4.250' --gateway 192.168.4.254 <subnet-name(public-subnet)>`

-**--gateway**: Note that the default gateway should be the IP of our external router
+**--gateway**: Note that the default gateway should be the IP of our external router. (the one that your openstack machines are using... for example in my case it was 172.31.11.254 which my compute nodes were running on that.)

 2. attach the router to external network and set it as gateway
 - `openstack router set --external-gateway <network-name(public)> <router-name>` =>